GitGuardian/ggshield/README.md

 - `GITGUARDIAN_API_KEY`: API Key for the GitGuardian API.
 Use this if you don't want to use the `ggshield auth` commands.

 - `GITGUARDIAN_INSTANCE`: Custom URL of the GitGuardian dashboard.
-The API URL will be inferred from it.

 - `GITGUARDIAN_API_URL`: Custom URL for the scanning API.
-Deprecated, use `GITGUARDIAN_INSTANCE` instead.

 - `GITGUARDIAN_DONT_LOAD_ENV`: If set to any value, environment variables won't be loaded from a file.